Clever release names for creative developers

 Sometimes, it’s all in a name

 Giving our releases more relevant and personable names would give us more wiggle room, more leeway in pushing up iterative changes after a major release.
-That’s why we came up with a naming convention for major releases based on our collective childhood experiences with console video game systems.
+That’s why we came up with a naming convention based on our collective childhood experiences with console video game systems.
 Given the average age of our team, there was only one console that fit our demographic… the infamous 8-bit video game console known as the Nintendo Entertainment System (NES).
-Yeah, the one with the big gray cartridges that you had to blow on to clear the dust from the inside connector, the video console that came with a gun that neither parents nor media seemed to notice, and what was up with balancing gyros on that useless robot’s arms?
+Yeah, the one with the big gray cartridges that you had to blow on and clear the dust to get it working, the video console that came with a gun that neither parents nor media seemed to notice, and what was up with balancing gyros on that useless robot’s arms?
 That NES.

 That useless robot has a name… it’s R.O.B.!